What is the Amazon Synod? Your questions answered

 The Church needs an “Amazonian face”.
 This means the Church must stand up against injustices including loss of territory, exploitation, threats to biodiversity and “the imposition of cultural and economic models which are alien to the lives of its peoples”.

-What is the working document for the synod?
+What was the working document for the synod?

-The working document for the synod, in Latin the instrumentum laboris, came out this June.
-It follows the lineamenta themes, but adds results from all the consultations that have taken place across the nine countries of Amazonia.
+The working document for the synod, in Latin the instrumentum laboris, came out in June 2019.
+It followed the lineamenta themes, but added results from all the consultations that took place in preparation for the synod across the nine countries of Amazonia.

-It has three parts, which outline the main themes to be discussed, with suggestions for action:
+It has three parts, which served to outline the main themes to be discussed, with suggestions for action:

 - The voice of the Amazon